Lower Green, Westcott, Bucks

 The chapel is built of red brick, the entrance front refaced in Flettons, under a concrete tile roof.
 Banded red and white brickwork to the arches and white painted metal small-paned casement windows throughout.
 The gable end to the street has a central round arched doorway with a window on either side and a small oculus in the gable.
 There are three arched windows on either flank elevation, their arches tucked up against the overhanging eaves.
 At the rear is a lean-to brick sacristy, presumably c1950.

 The interior has not been inspected.
-A photograph taken from the parish website (above right) shows a plain interior.
+A photograph taken from the parish website (above) shows a plain interior.
 The wooden altar is said to have come from a church in Ipswich.

 Architect: Not established